saratkumar17mss040/js-event-bubbling-activities/interview-questions.md

 **Interview questions with answers:**

-What is the different phases related to event propagation ?
+1.What is the different phases related to event propagation ?

 Event propagation has three phases: